 - Loss of enjoyment of life

 - Loss of consortium, affection, or sexual intimacy

 Brain injury treatment is a long and complicated process, requiring hard work and patience not only from the patient, but also his or her family.
 In addition to being difficult, it can also be very expensive.
 If you or someone you care about sustained a traumatic brain injury because of another person's negligence, you have the right to hold that person legally and financially responsible.
-To protect your rights, you should speak with the experienced NY brain injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP as soon as possible by calling (212) 986-7353.
+To protect your rights, you should speak with the experienced NY brain injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP as soon as possible by calling (212) 986-7353.